A fireplace can be quite comforting on those cold, winter nights.

-Before you purchase the paint, you will need to identify the type of fireplace that you own.
+However, before you plan to purchase heat-resistant paint that is also non-flammable, you will need to identify the type of fireplace that you own.

-This will determine the type of paint that you will need to purchase.
+This will determine the exact type of paint that you will need to purchase.

 Paint for Wood Burning Fireplaces

-Firebox inside a wood burning fireplace are either brick-lined or metal-lined.
+The firebox inside a wood-burning fireplace is either brick-lined or metal-lined.

 And it really does matter to take a look at the type you have, when you want to pick the right kind of paint for painting inside it.